satur9nine/arm-cortex-m-qemu-demo/README.md

  * CMSIS

 TODO:
- * Test b-l475e-iot01a (Cortex M4F with float)
+ * Investigate b-l475e-iot01a USART malfunction
  * Try Clang
- * Try Musl instead of Newlib, see also https://github.com/embeddedartistry/libc
+ * Try Musl instead of Newlib, possibly https://github.com/embeddedartistry/libc
- * Try C++ (find non-GPL STL), see also https://github.com/embeddedartistry/libcpp
+ * Try C++ (find non-GPL STL), possibly https://github.com/embeddedartistry/libcpp
  * Enable FORTIFY_SOURCE
  * Enable stack protector

-The target device is the Stellaris LM3S6965 run from QEMU so no physical hardware is needed.
+ * Enable MMU
+ * Add mbedTLS

 Tested with the arm-none-eabi-gcc version 13.3.rel1 provided by ARM.

+The Eclipse CDT project file is checked in and was used to generate the makefiles.

+There are `launch.sh` scripts to run each project in qemu and wait for the debugger.
+Eclipse can be used to interactively debug.

+There is a Docker container that can be used to run a very recent version of qemu since most linux distros are behind.